bruce-hill/tomo/docs/lists.md

 ## Implementation Details

-Under the hood, arrays are implemented as a struct that contains a pointer to a contiguous chunk of memory storing the elements of the array and some other metadata.
-Since Tomo has datatypes with different sizes, like `Bool`s which take one byte and `struct`s which can take up many bytes, it's worth noting that arrays store the elements compactly and inline, without the need for each array cell to hold a pointer to where the data actually lives.
+Under the hood, lists are implemented as a struct that contains a pointer to a contiguous chunk of memory storing the elements of the list and some other metadata.
+Since Tomo has datatypes with different sizes, like `Bool`s which take one byte and `struct`s which can take up many bytes, it's worth noting that lists store the elements compactly and inline, without the need for each list cell to hold a pointer to where the data actually lives.

-The other metadata stored with an array includes its length as well as the _stride_ of the array.
-The stride is not exposed to the user, but it's the gap in bytes between each element in the array.
-The reason this is mentioned is that it is possible to create immutable slices of arrays in constant time by creating a new struct that points to the appropriate starting place for the array items and has the appropriate stride.
-The upshot is that a method like `array:reversed()` does not actually copy the array, it simply returns a struct that points to the back of the array with a negative stride.
-Arrays adhere to copy-on-write semantics, so we can cheaply create many read-only references to the same data, and only need to do copying if we plan to modify data.
+The other metadata stored with an list includes its length as well as the _stride_ of the list.
+The stride is not exposed to the user, but it's the gap in bytes between each element in the list.
+The reason this is mentioned is that it is possible to create immutable slices of lists in constant time by creating a new struct that points to the appropriate starting place for the list items and has the appropriate stride.
+The upshot is that a method like `list:reversed()` does not actually copy the list, it simply returns a struct that points to the back of the list with a negative stride.
+Lists adhere to copy-on-write semantics, so we can cheaply create many read-only references to the same data, and only need to do copying if we plan to modify data.
 After doing a modification, future modifications can be done in-place as long as there is only one reference to that data.

-Internally, we also take advantage of this inside of tables, which compactly store all of the key/value pairs in a contiguous array and we can return an immutable slice of that array showing only the keys or only the values by choosing the right starting point and stride.
+Internally, we also take advantage of this inside of tables, which compactly store all of the key/value pairs in a contiguous list and we can return an immutable slice of that list showing only the keys or only the values by choosing the right starting point and stride.

 ## Copy on Write

-Arrays can be thought of as values that have copy-on-write semantics that use reference counting to perform efficient in-place mutations instead of copying as a performance optimization when it wouldn't affect the program's semantics.
+Lists can be thought of as values that have copy-on-write semantics that use reference counting to perform efficient in-place mutations instead of copying as a performance optimization when it wouldn't affect the program's semantics.
-Without getting too deep into the details, suffice it to say that when you create an array, that array can be thought of as a singular "value" in the same way that `123` is a value.
+Without getting too deep into the details, suffice it to say that when you create an list, that list can be thought of as a singular "value" in the same way that `123` is a value.
 That variable's value will never change unless you explicitly perform an assignment operation on the variable or call a method on the variable.

-Because it would be tedious to require users to write all array operations as pure functions like `array = array:with_value_at_index(value=x, index=i)`, Tomo provides the familiar imperative syntax for modifying arrays, but keeps the semantics of the pure functional style.
-Writing `array[i] = x` is _semantically_ equivalent to `array = array:with_value_at_index(value=x, index=i)`, but much more readable and easy to write.
-Similarly, `array:insert(x)` is semantically equivalent to `array = array:with_value_inserted(x)`.
-We implement these mutating methods as functions that take a pointer to an array variable, which then either mutate the array's data in-place (if this is the only thing referencing that data) or construct a new array and store its value in the memory where the array variable is stored.
+Because it would be tedious to require users to write all list operations as pure functions like `list = list:with_value_at_index(value=x, index=i)`, Tomo provides the familiar imperative syntax for modifying lists, but keeps the semantics of the pure functional style.
+Writing `list[i] = x` is _semantically_ equivalent to `list = list:with_value_at_index(value=x, index=i)`, but much more readable and easy to write.
+Similarly, `list:insert(x)` is semantically equivalent to `list = list:with_value_inserted(x)`.
+We implement these mutating methods as functions that take a pointer to an list variable, which then either mutate the list's data in-place (if this is the only thing referencing that data) or construct a new list and store its value in the memory where the list variable is stored.

-When there is only a single reference to an array value, we can perform these modifications in-place (arrays typically have a little bit of spare capacity at the end, so appending usually doesn't trigger a reallocation).
-When there are shared references, we must create a copy of the array's data before modifying it so the other references don't see the effects of the mutation.
+When there is only a single reference to an list value, we can perform these modifications in-place (lists typically have a little bit of spare capacity at the end, so appending usually doesn't trigger a reallocation).
+When there are shared references, we must create a copy of the list's data before modifying it so the other references don't see the effects of the mutation.
 Here are some simple examples: